About Togei

 The beginning of Togei

-Japan’s oldest earthenware (土器) is said to date back to about 16,500 years before the Jomon period.
+Japan’s oldest earthenware (土器) dates back about 16,500 years before the Jomon period.

-In the Jomon and Yayoi periods, only earthenware was used, but Japan learned the techniques from the Korean peninsula and China, and made unglazed earthenware (unglazed earthenware made from Kofun to Heian periods. blue-gray and hard) and pottery were being made.
+In the Jomon and Yayoi periods, only earthenware was used.
+Still, Japan learned the techniques from the Korean peninsula and China and made unglazed earthenware (unglazed earthenware made from the Kofun to Heian periods. blue-gray and hard) and pottery.

 The technique of adding color to ceramics(陶器) with glaze was also introduced, and the Nara Sansaisai (奈良三彩), which was influenced by the Tou Sansai(唐三彩), was born in the Nara period.

-It was during the Kamakura period that a wide variety of pottery production began in various parts of Japan.
-During the Azuchi-Momoyama period, when the tea ceremony flourished, teaware based on a unique Japanese sense of beauty was born.
+During the Kamakura period, a wide variety of pottery production began in various parts of Japan.
+During the Azuchi-Momoyama period, when the tea ceremony flourished, teaware was born based on a unique Japanese sense of beauty.

-The first porcelain(磁器) in Japan was born in the Edo period.
+Japan’s first porcelain(磁器) was born in the Edo period.
 Porcelain with brightly colored patterns on pure white fabric was exported from Imari Port and was prized by European royalty and nobility.

 Nowadays, most of the products are mass-produced due to advances in forming and printing technology, but the crafts of skilled potters have a different appeal.